The Sir Peter Rigby Charitable Trust (The Rigby Foundation)

 Evidence-based approaches: Selected charity partners (Action Tutoring, IntoUniversity, Skills Builder, etc.) all have strong evidence bases and proven models.

-Collaborative approach: The foundation structures programmes as partnerships between multiple organizations (schools, charities, universities) rather than funding single organizations in isolation.
+Collaborative approach: The foundation structures programmes as partnerships between multiple organisations (schools, charities, universities) rather than funding single organisations in isolation.

 Measurable impact: Generation UK partnership demonstrates this priority - 90% completion rates, 70% employment rates, specific salary outcomes.